Ace4896/Codewars/README.md

   **NOTE**: The build artifacts can be safely removed after installation.

 For Rust, the `codewars` crate in the `Rust` directory can be used as normal.

+For Visual Basic the `Codewars.VB.sln` can just be used as normal.